tonyskidmore/PSDemoSession/README.md

 To execute the session run PowerShell and paste in the following command and press enter.

-If you are not sure how to run PowerShell press wth "Windows Key + R" on your keyboard to bring up the Run dialog box, type in *powershell* and click the OK button.
+Note: If you are not sure how to run PowerShell press wth "Windows Key + R" on your keyboard to bring up the Run dialog box, type in *powershell* and click the OK button.
 ```
 iex (iwr http://bit.ly/2onXd61).content
 ```